adelaram/Aus-Covid-19-Discord-Bot/README.md

-# Aus-Covid-19-Discord-Bot
+# COVID-19 Aus Discord Bot
-An unofficial Discord bot to recieve the latest update and real time stats on COVID-19 in Australia
+An unofficial Discord bot to recieve the latest update and real time stats on COVID-19 in Australia.

 ## Commands
 Prefix **`c. or @mention`**